prof-rossetti/intro-to-python/exercises/web-service/deploying.md

 ![a screenshot of provisioning the resource](https://user-images.githubusercontent.com/1328807/54228820-5e2b5180-44d9-11e9-9901-13c538a73ac4.png)

+> NOTE: if doing this for the first time, Heroku may ask you to provide billing info.
+Feel free to provide it, as the services we are using to complete this exercise are all free, and your card should not be charged!

 Finally, click on the provisioned "Heroku Scheduler" resource from the "Resources" tab, then click to "Add a new Job".
 When adding the job, choose to execute the designated python command (`python -m app.daily_briefing`) at a scheduled interval (e.g. every 10 minutes), and finally click to "Save" the job: